shreyassridar94/sridar-portfolio/Workshop/README.md

 ### Flourish: Alternate Visualization

 To create a new visualization for the government debts over a timeline, I chose the line chart.
+To avoid the tangled lines effect, I have used single color scheme of red color(for contrast) for the highlighted lines and gray color for the rest of the lines(background information).
+To provide clarity, the title of the visualization describes the idea intended to be conveyed.

 <div class="flourish-embed flourish-chart" data-src="visualisation/3758805" data-url="https://flo.uri.sh/visualisation/3758805/embed" aria-label=""><script src="https://public.flourish.studio/resources/embed.js"></script></div>